davetang/human_phenotype_ontology/README.md

 # Organisation of this repository

-There are five directories in this repository.
+There are several directories in this repository; below is a brief description.

 * cluster - cluster analysis on OMIM phenotypes
 * data - contains the data used for the scripts